-- 2) Roads with exterior connections (operation); - 3) Work in any public right of way; - 4) Surface parking areas with greater than 50 spaces; and, - 5) Any work in a Resource Conservation District that is not within a conservation area as defined by Section G.5.1 of this Agreement.
+- d.
+The following land uses and activities within the limited development area that do not involve the construction or use of a building shall be subject to Town review and approval by the Manager and shall only be undertaken in a manner consistent with the terms of this Agreement: - 1) Roads with exterior connections (construction); - 2) Roads with exterior connections (operation); - 3) Work in any public right of way: - 4) Surface parking areas with greater than 50 spaces; and, - 5) Any work in a Resource Conservation District that is not within a conservation area as defined by Section G.5.5.1 of this Agreement.

-In addition, within the Area identified as Area 6B on Map G-1, the land uses and activities undertaken prior to July 1, 2109 shall be consistent with those permissible under the conservation easement(s) provided for in Section G.5.1 of this Agreement.
+In addition, within the Area identified as Area 6B on Map G-1in Exhibit E, the land uses and activities undertaken prior to July 1, 2109 shall be consistent with those permissible under the conservation easement(s) provided for in Section G-5.5.1 of this Agreement.